Neuenrade: Mayors

-Since the 2014 elections, Antonius Wiesemann (CDU) is the mayor of Neuenrade.
+Since the 2025 elections, Volker Klüter (CDU) is the mayor of Neuenrade.

 International relations

 Since 1978 Neuenrade has a city friendship with the Dutch municipality Dinxperlo.
 In 1984 it was converted into a town twinning.
 The partnership was reaffirmed in 2005 by the municipality Aalten, of which Dinxperlo had become part that year.
 Since 1990 it is also twinned with Klingenthal in Saxony.